interstitialRedirectModalTitle

 Moving from the Seashore, which for many was their lifelong home, inevitably instigates feelings of loss and uncertainty.
 TNC and partners have great respect for the households who live and work on Point Reyes and hope to help ease some of the hardship during this time of transition with support resources.
 TNC’s goal has always been to find a viable solution while reaching the best possible outcome for ranch families and ranch workers, and the transition support is part of this.

-Transition support delivery is advancing well; advisors from WMCS and ARWS have met privately with all 26 of the households on the Seashore affected by the settlement.
-As of August 21st, 2025, 25 households have signed up to receive support, and 21 households have received a 10% advance payment.
+Transition support delivery has concluded as of June 2026; advisors from WMCS and ARWS have met privately with all 26 of the households on the Seashore affected by the settlement, and all 26 households have now moved off the Seashore and received final payment, completing the transition support process.
 TNC is grateful for the outstanding work that WMCS and ARWS have done implementing this plan and communicating directly with households.

 TNC continues to raise funds to support these transition payments.
 If you are looking to support the fund, please reach out to pointreyes@tnc.org.